ga4gh/ga4gh-starter-kit-drs/README.md

 ./gradlew bootRun --args="--config path/to/config.yml"
 ```

-Alternatively, the service can be built as a jar and run:
+Alternatively, the service can be built as a jar and/or war and run:

 Build jar:
 ```